Does pain and suffering include my medical bills?

 With workplace injuries, most employers have considerable insurance policies and assets.
 You also have the option to file a worker’s compensation claim, although it is not the best option in every case.
 Workplace injuries can be fraught with complications to consider, so we urge you to speak with an attorney before deciding how you want to proceed.

 In other injury situations, there may also be multiple responsible parties you could file a claim against.
-If you call Auger & Auger for a free consultation, we will work to find a solution to help you recover damages for your injuries.
+If you call Auger & Auger Accident and Injury Lawyers for a free consultation, we will work to find a solution to help you recover damages for your injuries.

 The At-Fault Party’s Insurance Company Says They Don’t Have To Pay Because I Was Partly Responsible For The Accident, Am I Out Of Luck?